-- Monitor closely penetration rate, rotary speed, torque, standpipe pressure and pump stroke rate.
-Do this while reaming as well as when drilling fresh hole.
-Ensure that the mud logging unit (or rig data system if appropriate) records all relevant parameters when drilling and when reaming.
+- Closely Monitor penetration rate, rotary speed, torque, standpipe pressure, and pump stroke rate.
+Do this while reaming as well as when drilling a fresh hole.
+Ensure that the mud logging unit (or rig data system if appropriate) records all relevant parameters when drilling and reaming.

 - Use the characteristics for different drillability problems to diagnose the probable cause of any lower-than-anticipated penetration rate.
 Changes in torque can aid the diagnosis of many drillability problems.

-- Irregular torque can indicate interbedded formations, drilling stabilizers hanging-up, keyseats or doglegs, excessive weight on bit, bit going undergauge, junk in hole.
+- Irregular torque can indicate interbedded formations, drilling stabilizers hanging up, keyseats or doglegs, excessive weight on drilling bit, bit going under gauge, and junk in the hole.

-- Increased torque may be due to higher weight on bit, formation change (softer, higher porosity), increased inclination, thicker filter cake (potential for differential sticking), roller cone bit bearing failure, bit going undergauge or kick.
+- Increased torque may be due to higher weight on the bit, formation change (softer, higher porosity), increased inclination, thicker filter cake (potential for differential sticking), roller cone bit bearing failure, or bit going under gauge or kick.

-- Reduced torque may be due to lower weight on bit, formation change (harder, lower porosity), running on a dislodged drill pipe rubber, cutting structure wear/damage, bit balling or bottom balling.
+- Reduced torque may be due to lower weight on the bit, formation change (harder, lower porosity), running on a dislodged drill pipe rubber, cutting structure wear/damage, bit balling, or bottom balling.

-- Standpipe pressure should normally be steady and should increase slowly with increasing hole depth.
-Increases in standpipe pressure may be due to annulus packing-off / stabilizers balling up, global balling of the bit body, ring-out of a PDC bit, inadequate hole cleaning, plugged nozzle or fluid passageway in bit, PDM running at higher torque, mud viscosity increasing.
+- Standpipe pressure should generally be steady and increase slowly with increasing hole depth.
+Increases in standpipe pressure may be due to annulus packing-off / stabilizers balling up, global balling of the bit body, ring-out of a PDC bit, inadequate hole cleaning, plugged nozzle or fluid passageway in a bit, PDM running at higher torque, mud viscosity increasing.

-- Decreases in standpipe pressure may indicate a washout in the string, a lost nozzle, lost circulation, aeration of the mud, lower torque at PDM, and wear/damage to downhole motor/turbine.
+- Decreased standpipe pressure may indicate a pipe washout in the drill string, a lost nozzle, lost circulation, aeration of the mud, lower torque at PDM, and wear/damage to the downhole motor/turbine.

-- However, increases in pump rate can have the same causes as falling standpipe pressure, decreases in pump rate can have the same causes as increasing standpipe pressure.
+- However, increases in pump rate can have the exact causes of falling standpipe pressure, and decreases in pump rate can have the exact causes of increasing standpipe pressure.

 General Drilling Parameters Optimization In Oil & Gas

-- Do not apply excessive weight on bit if bit or bottom balling have been identified as potential problems, or if a shale is to be drilled with a water-based mud.
+- Do not apply excessive weight on a bit if the bit or bottom balling has been identified as potential problems or if shale is to be drilled with water-based mud.

-- The maximum allowable penetration rate, beyond which the ECD increases due to cuttings loading in the annulus exceeds the leak-off pressure, should be calculated if the penetration rate is high.
-Reduce the applied weight on bit and/or rotary speed as necessary to ensure that the penetration rate does not exceed the maximum allowable.
+- The maximum allowable penetration rate, beyond which the ECD increases due to cuttings loading in the annulus exceeding the leak-off pressure, should be calculated if the penetration rate is high.
+Reduce the applied weight on bit and/or rotary speed to ensure that the penetration rate does not exceed the maximum allowable.

 Monitor in Mud Gas

-Pore pressure, or certain potential kick causes, can only be assessed accurately on the basis of observations of trip gas, connection gas, swab gas, and pump-off gas.
-If any of these are observed then pore pressure levels are close to mud hydrostatic.
+Pore pressure, or specific potential kick causes, can only be assessed accurately based on observations of trip gas, connection gas, swab gas, and pump-off gas.
+If any of these are observed, pore pressure levels are close to mud hydrostatic.

-Increasing background gas levels can indicate increasing pore pressure if correctly determined and analyzed – it is important that the drilled gas level content of background gas is understood.
+Increasing background gas levels can indicate increasing pore pressure if correctly determined and analyzed – the drilled gas level content of background gas must be understood.

 For definition purposes, the level of gas in the mud is due to one or a combination of the following:-

-- Drilled Gas: Gas which has entered the mud due to the actual drilling of the formation, i.e. the gas contained in the matrix of the rocks which have been drilled.
+- Drilled Gas: Gas that has entered the mud due to the actual drilling of the formation, i.e. the gas contained in the matrix of the rocks which have been drilled.